NiceKype/NiceKype/README.md

 - 👋 I’m @NiceKype
 - 💯 I'm 26 years old
 - ❤️ I was born and live in Germany, but my roots are from poland
-- 🏢 I work as a security officer but made a education as a IT specialist for system integration and have over 10 years experience in IT
+- 🏢 I work as a security officer but made a education as a IT specialist for system integration and have over 10 years experience in IT.
+With this experience I founded a company called Pure Next with which I am now part-time self-employed
-- 👀 I’m interested in graphic design, 3d moddeling, music creating, game- and web design
+- 👀 I’m interested in scripting, graphic & web design, 3d moddeling & music creating
 - 🌱 I currently learning game development and game design
-- ℹ️ You find more informations like more about me, my job, my hard- and software and all that stuff on my website www.nicekype.de
+- ℹ️ You find more informations like more about me, my job, my hard- and software and all that stuff on my website [www.nicekype.de](https://nicekype.de)

 📫 How to reach me:<br>
 Web: www.nicekype.de<br>